aramansary/PENN/README.md

 where L<sup>g</sup> is the average level, A<sup>g</sup> is the amplitude, φ<sup>g</sup> is the phase shift and 2π/ω is the period of the g-th eigen-gene.
 L<sup>g</sup>, A<sup>g</sup>,φ<sup>g</sup> and ω<sup>g</sup> are learnable variables given some initial values and they will be trained through the network. x<sup>^</sup><sub>i</sub> is the output of the auto-encoder for sample i and x<sup>(g)</sup><sub>i</sub> is the input value for gene g and sample i. φ<sup>^</sup><sub>i</sub> is the predicted phase for sample i. λ is a balancing factor.

-This repository contains a Keras implemented version of the PENN on mouse liver data [GSE11923](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE11923).
+This repository contains a Keras implemented version of the PENN.
+We have tested our method on Mouse liver[GSE11923](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE11923), mouse heart[GES54650](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54650) and human temporal cortex data[GSE131617](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131617).
+In this repository, we have provided the code on mouse liver data.

+## DATASET

+The dataset has been saved in csv format where rows are samples and columns represent the genes.
+On human dataset, then you can find seed genes (known cyclic genes) either directly using the seed genes provided by CYCLOPS or some pre-processing methods to find potential cyclic genes.
+On mouse dataset, finding seed genes is optional and not necessarily needed based on our experiments.
+Data is then normalized using z-score normalization.
+After normalization, PCA is used for dimensionality reduction and finding eigen-genes.